How Long Does it Take RouteNote to Review?

 RouteNote Pre-Save Links:

-Since RouteNote has pre-save links, then you can point your social media fans towards your new track as soon as your song is uploaded to your account.
+Since RouteNote has pre-save links, then you can point your social media fans toward your new track as soon as your song is uploaded to your account.

 This is true for artists with an album or even just a single.